 Once you have been approved and have an online account you can purchase new permits or renew permits in your account.
 You do not need to apply to the Council again once approved.

 Because the permits are virtual, they cannot be lost or stolen which saves residents the cost and inconvenience of applying for a replacement.
-Virtual permits cannot fall from view so there is no risk of receiving a Penalty Charge Notice (PCN) for failing to clearly displaying a permit.
+Virtual permits cannot fall from view so there is no risk of receiving a Penalty Charge Notice (PCN) for failing to clearly display a permit.

 Every virtual permit is visible to the Civil Enforcement Officers on their handheld terminals so they will know exactly which vehicles are permitted to park.
 We also have much greater control over the permits in circulation.
 A virtual permit system greatly decreases the possibility of fraud as permits cannot be lost or stolen creating more space for legitimate residents.